What you’ll Learn: Everything you Need to Know about Life Settlements on this page. Our Most Helpful, 2020 Life Settlement Guide Ever!

 Now that you have a better understanding of the Policyowner’s role within a Life Settlement transaction, let’s switch gears to review the policy itself.

 🖐️ Think you may qualify for a Life Settlement?
 Connect with Bridge!

 HOW WE EARN MONEY

-Most types of Life Insurance policies may qualify for a Life Settlement benefit which include, but are not limited to;
+The common types of policies that sold for a Life Settlement include (but are not limited too);

 - Term Life Insurance